berekuk/Ubic/README.md

 - create all dirs from debian/ubic.dirs
 - run commands from debian/ubic.postinst

-If you'll write ebuilds for Gentoo and specs for RPM-based systems, please contribute them back :)
+If you'll write ebuilds for Gentoo or specs for RPM-based systems, please contribute them back :)

-SUPPORT AND DOCUMENTATION
+DOCUMENTATION

 After installing, you can find documentation for this module using perldoc and man commands.